TempGenomics-RCN/website/conference.md

 * The first tweet in the thread **must** contain the symposium hashtag: **#TempGen2021Tweets** as well as the title of your presentation.
 * Participants should remain available on Twitter for an additional 15 minutes after their presentation, to answer any questions or comments.

-The symposium will be moderated by the RCN for Evolution in Changing Sea's Twitter account (**@EvolvingSeas**).
-To catch all the action, be sure to follow the RCN Twitter account and/or the symposium hashtag (**#TempGen2021Tweets**). @EvolvingSeas will tweet out the symposium schedule, introduce each presenter at the time of their presentation, and retweet the first tweet in each presentation thread.
+The symposium will be moderated by the RCN for Evolution in Changing Sea's Twitter account (**@evolvingseas**).
+To catch all the action, be sure to follow the RCN Twitter account and/or the symposium hashtag (**#TempGen2021Tweets**). @evolvingseas will tweet out the symposium schedule, introduce each presenter at the time of their presentation, and retweet the first tweet in each presentation thread.

 Unsure what a Twitter symposium (or conference) is?
 Check out [this guide](https://jessicamdewitt.com/2018/02/12/aseh2018tweets-presenters-guide/) from the #ASEH2018 Twitter conference for more information on the general structure and types of presentations, or tweets, involved.